daveprowse/prom-course/labs/lab-01/lab-01.md

 - Ubuntu Server: `apt install prometheus`
 - Debian Server: `apt install prometheus openipmi-`

-> Note: `openipmi` causes system degradation in Debian, so we are omitting it here.
+> Note: As of the writing of this document, `openipmi` causes system degradation in Debian, so we are omitting it here.

 Keep in mind that you are not getting the latest version of Prometheus with the package manager installation - far from it.
 However, it will be a stable version that you can rely on.